Michalis Paraskevas: Ideas, influences, and political stances

 In December 2018, he announced his candidacy for the European Parliament Elections of May 2019 and started wearing a tie on TV.
 He also claimed that his political views and aspirations partly overlap with two parties, the Cyprus Green Party and the Citizens' Alliance.

 On 14 January 2019 he announced that he would be running for office as an independent candidate.
 In justifying his decision, he stated that society wants others to decide.
 He also stated that his personal long-term goal is to participate in decisions.

 He has a distinctive style and mannerisms, characterised by "fiery posturing", furious and energetic "as if about to explode".

+On the 18th of October 2025, Paraskevas announced he will be running for the 2026 Cypriot legislative election as part of the new political movement called ALMA, which was created by Odysseas Michaelides.
+On the 22nd of March, ALMA announced that Paraskevas will be running as a candidate for the Limassol district.

+On the 24th of May 2026, Michalis was elected as a member of the House of Representatives, being one of the four ALMA elected members.